Playing for Keeps (2012 film): Plot

 George receives the ESPN job thanks to Denise, but he rejects her romantically.
 The job requires him moving to Connecticut, and he asks Stacie to move with him.
-Stacie initially refuses to come with him, but he meets her at her car and she kisses him.
-At that day’s game, George learns Barb is dating Param, and Carl has discovered misleading pictures of Patti in George's house.
-As George and Carl fight, Stacie is upset by the pictures, and Lewis' team wins the game.
+She initially refuses him, but when he meets her at her car, she kisses him.
+At that day’s game, George learns Barb is dating Param, and Carl's P.I. has taken misleading pictures of Patti in George's house.
+As George and Carl fight, Stacie is upset by the photos, and Lewis' team wins the game.

-George leaves for his new job, but ultimately chooses to stay with Lewis instead.
+George leaves for his new job, but ultimately chooses to return with Lewis instead.
 He renews his relationship with Stacie, who has broken off her engagement with Matt, and becomes a local sportscaster in Virginia.

 Cast

 Production

 The project began as a baseball story called "Confessions of a Little League Coach" but was later changed to soccer.
 Gerard Butler was confirmed to star in the film on February 23, 2011.
 On May 7, 2011, a casting call was held for extras to appear in the film.

 Filming began during the week of April 5, 2011.

 On July 16, 2012, FilmDistrict changed the title from "Playing the Field" to "Playing for Keeps".

 Director Muccino later blamed the film’s muddled focus on having thirteen producers, "each wanting a different movie", and also on bad marketing.